udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 Ethereum (the E, for short reference) has emerged from the crowed to carry its inventor’s destiny, initially as “programmable money”, then as a general blockchain based “world computer” usable for financial and non-financial applications.
 A general-purposed smart contract architecture lends its well to building a variety of on-chain applications to fulfill blockchain’s promise of being the backbone of the "Internet of Values".

-But the most challenging thing posed to E is how to represent the "values".
+But the most challenging thing posed to Ethereum is how to represent the "values".
 For the moment, like almost all the other open ledger platforms, Ethereum is exclusively handling digital currency transfers, as Buterin put in one of his podcast in early 2018:

 "The very first vision was basically a general purpose platform for financial contracts.
 If X happens then send $5 to account Y, if Z happens send $5 to account B. That was basically what I thought Ethereum would be for" [http://unchainedpodcast.co/vitalik-buterin-creator-of-ethereum-on-the-big-guy-vs-the-little-guy]